Source of Photo: Wikimedia

 The largest public park in Paris, Bois de Vincennes was developed between 1855 and 1866 under Emperor Napoleon III.
 It covers an area of 995 hectares (2,459 acres).
 It occupies 10% of the total area of the city: To put it in perspective, it’s 3 times larger than Central Park.

 On its ground is Parc floral de Paris, created in 1969.
 This 31 acre garden is planted up with hundreds of varieties of flowers, and amazingly includes 650 varieties of iris.
 Not surprisingly, it has 20 pavilions, an exhibit hall, and a magnificent sculpture garden (which I love!) filled with works of international artists.
 The park has numerous play areas for children, including a mini golf course like a miniature version of the city, with each of the 18 holes representing a Parisian monument (how cool is that!)
+For those who want to have some bragging rights on mini golf, they can first practice through devices like that Great garage golf package.
 It also is home to several free events during the summer such as Paris Jazz Festival, Pestacles, and Festival Classique au Vert as well as hosting annual horticultural events.

 Cimetière du Père Lachaise is the most visited cemetery in Paris.
 If you haven’t been yourself, you’ve heard stories of how visitors make a special trip there to visit the grace of Jim Morrison.
 But what is not well known about this cemetery is that it has a 44 acre sculpture garden, is known as a ‘garden cemetery’ and has been written up as one of the favorite green spaces of Parisians.